tlvaldepena/vectorsurv.org/_docs/arthropod/pool.md

 Pool submissions are records of groups of mosquitoes sent to be tested for arboviruses.

 This page serves the same purpose as the optional pool entry form on the [new collection]({{ site.baseurl }}/docs/arthropod/collection) page.
+Pools entered here can be linked back to a specific collection from the [Collection Management]({{ site.baseur1 }}/docs/arthropod/collection-manage) page.
 One or the other should be used to submit a single pool.

 ## Fields